EliAndrewC/l7r/setting/l7r.md

 With all of this in mind, Natsuki visited a disused waystation in the desert - the Eyes Over the Desert Wells.
 He decided to swear a vow of creation, that he would return and establish a new waystation on this site.
 Here is the wording of the vow that he swore:

-"I, Akodo no Sugiwara Natsuki, stand humbled before Koshin, God of Roads and Waystations, the unfailing guide of all travelers.
+> I, Akodo no Sugiwara Natsuki, stand humbled before Koshin, God of Roads and Waystations, the unfailing guide of all travelers.
 I stand at the brink of the Eyes Over the Desert Wells, a beacon of the past now lost to time and sand.
+>

-In your name, Koshin, I swear a vow of creation.
+> In your name, Koshin, I swear a vow of creation.
 I pledge to resurrect this waystation, to breathe life into its quiet halls and to make it once again a haven for those who journey the vast desert.
 I will lay the stones, raise the walls, and light the beacon that will stand as a testament of your influence and our devotion to your ways.
+>

-Under your watchful gaze, I promise to restore this place, not only to serve the weary travelers but also to honor the interconnectedness you represent.
+> Under your watchful gaze, I promise to restore this place, not only to serve the weary travelers but also to honor the interconnectedness you represent.
 In bringing back the Eyes Over the Desert Wells, I seek to strengthen the ties that bind the Empire, to facilitate the free flow of trade, ideas, and prosperity that are the lifeblood of our people.
+>

-I understand the gravity of this vow and accept the responsibility it places upon my shoulders.
+> I understand the gravity of this vow and accept the responsibility it places upon my shoulders.
 I stand ready to face the trials and challenges that lie ahead.
 Even if the winds of fortune do not favor our efforts, I swear to carry out this task, even at great expense and risk, for my word is my bond, and my resolve is unyielding.
+>

-So swear I, Akodo no Sugiwara Natsuki."
+> So swear I, Akodo no Sugiwara Natsuki.

 For another example of a vow, let's return to the concept of a warrior's pilgrimage.
 Kuni Isamu wanted to go on such a pilgrimage, and beforehand decided to swear a vow to Bishamon about the pilgrimage he was about to undertake.
 However, Isamu is not educated in these matters and so he consulted with a wise priestess to advise him.
 The priestess suggested several possible vows, and Isamu felt drawn to a vow of silence.
 He couldn't explain why he was drawn to this vow, which he took as a sign that Bishamon was directing him towards this vow in particular, for reasons which Isamu was not capable of comprehending.

 However, he was concerned about the vow interfering with his higher duties as a Witch Hunter.
 With that being said, he didn't want to "water down" his vow to the point where it didn't really bind him.
 Instead, he merely wanted some framework for an extremely limited exemption, for example perhaps only in situations where it would save a human life or capture a maho-tsukai.
 The wise priestess with whom he consulted offered him the following wording for his vow:

-"In the sight of Bishamon, Patron of Warriors and the Fortune of Strength, I, Kuni Isamu, vow to uphold a pledge of silence.
+> In the sight of Bishamon, Patron of Warriors and the Fortune of Strength, I, Kuni Isamu, vow to uphold a pledge of silence.
 I recognize this vow as an act of discipline and sacrifice, a testament to my internal focus and commitment to the path of the warrior.
+>

-Until the end of this year, I promise to speak only when necessity dictates, and even then, to use the least words needed.
+> Until the end of this year, I promise to speak only when necessity dictates, and even then, to use the least words needed.
 This exception is confined strictly to circumstances wherein human lives are at risk or when the capture of a maho-tsukai is within reach, reflecting my duty as a Witch Hunter.
+>

-Let my silence be a conduit of Bishamon's strength, a testament to my devotion and my commitment to the path I walk.
+> Let my silence be a conduit of Bishamon's strength, a testament to my devotion and my commitment to the path I walk.
 May my actions serve as my voice, my commitment to justice and the protection of Rokugan speak louder than words.
+>

-May Bishamon guide my path and give me the strength to uphold this vow.
-This I swear."
+> May Bishamon guide my path and give me the strength to uphold this vow.
+This I swear.

 In some cases vows tie strongly into the personal history of the human who "became" a fortune.
 (In Rokugan, a fortune would have existed before the life of that human, but the human merged with the fortune or joined it or became part of it.)